 My interest in the English language (and its different cultural regions) was sparked in my very first English class in school and eventually led me to my current position as a self-employed translator.

-I owe my ability to deliver accurate translations predominantly to the following educational programs and employment opportunities during which I acquired important skills and knowledge:
+I acquired the necessary skills to deliver accurate and consistent translations during the following educational programs and employment opportunities:

 - Master’s program at TU Dresden in American Studies with minors in Computer Science & Communications (final grade: A);

 - spent 1 year at the University of Massachusetts (USA) with a grant from the German Academic Exchange Service (DAAD);

 - worked as a scientific employee at the Faculty of Computer Science, TU Dresden, for several years (focus: technical translations and composition of EU project proposals);

 - started as a part-time freelance translator in 2004/05 (familiarized myself with TM systems such as SDL Trados Studio and translated my first book) and have been working as a full-time freelancer since 2010.

 When you order a translation from me, you benefit not only from my expert knowledge but also from my personal passion for creative writing.